Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Evaluation

 \paragraph{Datasets} We evaluate AF-Retriever on the three STaRK QA benchmark datasets~\citep{wu24}: PRIME, MAG, and AMAZON, each paired with a semi-structured knowledge base (SKB).
 Each STaRK benchmark provides a set of synthetic training, validation, and test queries, as well as a smaller set of human-generated questions.
 These benchmarks simulate realistic scenarios by combining relational and textual knowledge with diverse, natural-sounding question formats.
 The SKBs vary substantially: {\it PRIME (medical domain)} has the richest relational structure, with diverse node and edge types, and a strong focus on relations. {\it AMAZON (product recommendation)} includes fewer node types but a large proportion of unstructured textual data (i.e., reviews). {\it MAG (academic paper search)} strikes a balance, featuring multi-hop relational queries as well as textual attributes like paper abstracts.
 Each SKB contains hundreds of thousands to millions of nodes and edges.
 In PRIME, every node is a potential answer.
 In MAG and AMAZON, only all nodes of specific types (papers and products, respectively) qualify.
 For additional details on the SKBs and datasets, we refer readers to Appendix~\ref{app_sec:datasets} and \citet{wu24}.

-\paragraph{Experiment settings} We report standard retrieval metrics averaged over test queries: {\it hit@m}: Mean of a binary indicator of whether at least one correct item is in the top-$m$ results. {\it recall@m}: Mean proportion of relevant items among the top-$m$. {\it mrr}: \textbf{M}ean \textbf{r}eciprocal of the \textbf{r}ank at which the first relevant answer appears, with $m$ being the maximum of every rank.
-We use GPT OSS 120B as the LLM backbone, and OpenAI's text-embedding-3-small model for vector-based semantic search of AF-Retriever.
-We set the maximum number of candidates per symbol $l_{max}$ = 100, and, in compliance with the LLM reranker of \citet{wu24}, $k = 20$.
-The hyperparameter $\alpha$ is set to $2/3$, which prefers the graph-based retrieval over the mainly vector-based strand of Algorithm~\ref{alg:AF-Retriever}, but still includes a reasonable amount of the most vector-similar answers of the predicted node type.
-An analysis on the STaRK validation and test sets, presented in Appendix \ref{app_sec:alpha}, suggests that the results presented here can still be further improved slightly, if $\alpha$ was optimized on a validation set.
-For step 8, we chose the pairwise reranker with binary insertion sort.
+\paragraph{Experiment settings} We report standard retrieval metrics averaged over the test queries: {\it hit@m}: The mean of a binary indicator of whether at least one relevant item is among the top-$m$ results. {\it recall@m}: The mean proportion of relevant items among the top-$m$. {\it mrr}: The \textbf{m}ean \textbf{r}eciprocal of the \textbf{r}ank at which the first relevant answer appears, with $m$ being the maximum of every rank.
+AF-Retriever is evaluated in a zero-shot scenario with fixed default hyperparameters and pretrained LLMs.
+However, Subsection~\ref{subsec:further} includes a hyperparameter sensitivity analysis, and Section~\ref{sec:conclusion} points out training potential for optimization and fine-tuning.

+We use the GPT OSS 120B, one of the largest and popular open-weight models that still fits on a single H100 GPU, as the LLM backbone, and OpenAI's text-embedding-3-small model for the vector-based semantic search of AF-Retriever.
+We set the maximum number of candidates per symbol to $l_{max}$ = 100, which allows for a broad scope but keeps the runtime within an acceptable range.
+In compliance with the LLM reranker of \citet{wu24}, $k = 20$ answers are accepted for reranking.
+The hyperparameter $\alpha$ is $2/3$ rounded, which favors the graph-based retrieval over the mainly vector-based strand of Algorithm~\ref{alg:AF-Retriever}, but still incorporates a reasonable number of the most vector-similar answers of the predicted node type.
+An analysis in Subsection~\ref{subsec:further} suggests that the results presented here can still be further improved slightly if $\alpha$ was optimized on a validation set, with maxima between 0.4 and 0.85.
+For step 8, we select the pairwise reranker with binary insertion sort.
+It requires log($k$) more tokens than the listwise approach in total but information is be processed in smaller chunks.